Gregory100000/Mining-Automation-ZergPool.com/ReadMe.md

 Step 6 can be automated on Linux based operating systems by using crontab.
 On Windows, the task scheduler can be used.

-NOTE: If you see a bunch of "record not found" errors onscreen, please ignore those.
-GORM outputs those without any obvious way to suppress them, and this program verifies that certain records (i.e. especially coins) do not exist before adding them to the database.
-The errors require no action.

 ### **Included Reports**
 In the sql folder is a SQL report that can be used to see the latest pool statistics for each pool and the potential profit estimates/actuals in dollars.
 There is also a report to see any new coins added from CoinGecko in the last 24 hours.